ranfysvalle02/pymongo-plus/README.md

 ---

-# Supercharging MongoDB with PymongoPlus: Less Code, More Power
+# Less Code, More Power

 MongoDB's flexibility and PyMongo's robust driver make it a popular choice for database management in Python applications.
 While PyMongo's `MongoClient` class provides rich functionality, there are scenarios where adding custom methods can simplify repetitive tasks or enhance the developer experience.